 The paper presents the basic operations that can collapse a high resolution voxel complex into its topologically equivalent smallest counterpart.
-We demonstrated the correctness of the underlying software library by the three basic configurations in 3D: a simply connected volume, a volume with a hole and a volume with a tunnel.
+We demonstrated the correctness of the underlying software library by the five basic configurations in 3D: a simply connected volume, a volume with a hole, a volume with a tunnel, and two different configurations of two tori.
 The resulting structures contain pseudo elements characterizing the respective topology.